August 15, 2025

 Without automation, businesses face several key challenges that can make vendor management more complicated and time-consuming.
 These challenges include:

-• Manual processes: Tasks such as data entry, contract renewal tracking, and vendor invoice processing are often done manually, leading to delays and errors
+• Manual processes: Tasks such as data entry, contract renewal tracking, and vendor invoice processing are often manual, leading to delays and errors

-• Vendor risk management: It’s difficult to assess and manage vendor risks, such as compliance issues, financial instability, and supply chain disruptions
+• Vendor risk management: It’s difficult to assess and manage vendor risks, such as financial instability and supply chain disruptions

-• Compliance issues: Ensuring vendors meet contractual obligations, regulations, and certifications can be cumbersome without the proper tracking tools
+• Compliance issues: Ensuring vendors comply with regulations and have needed certifications can be cumbersome without the proper tracking tools

 • Performance tracking: Monitoring vendor performance consistently across different touchpoints can be challenging without automated systems in place